-Three Ohio pubs known for Irish fare share a recipe from their menu you can bring some of that sláinte spirit home.
+Three Ohio pubs known for Irish fare share a recipe from their menu so you can bring some of that sláinte spirit home.

 Drinking part of your dinner on St. Patrick’s Day is all well and good, but Irish pubs often serve more than just thick stouts and stalwart ciders.
 Inspired by the comfort foods of the Emerald Isle, chefs at three Ohio favorites share the secrets to their most popular dishes.
 So, this March, you can take a seat at the bar to eat (and, yes, drink) with the best of them — or whip up a culinary tribute to Ireland all on your own.